humdrum-tools/humdrum-documentation/guide/ch24/index.md

 In this chapter we have illustrated how to package complex Humdrum command scripts into shell programs.
 This allows us to create special-purpose commands.
-We learned that files can be transformed into executable scripts through the **chmod** command.
+We learned that files can be transformed into executable scripts through the <span class="unix">chmod</span> command.
 We also learned how to pass parameters from the command line to the script, and how to assign and modify the contents of variables.
 In addition, we learned how to influence the flow of control using the **if** and **for** statements.